 To understand the best measurement device, we need to understand the signals we are dealing with.
-First, we assume a sensor (Radar) or an ECM is mostly characterized as a time domain phenomenon, as fundamentally we are dealing with the transmission of a quantity of electromagnetic energy that illuminates a target - we then measure the time it takes for the reflected residual energy to arrive back at the receiver.
-The signal could be a continuous wave or a sequence of pulses with a specific mission goal.
-However, pulse rise and fall times, the type of modulation and the behavior of the transmitter amplifier and most importantly the frequency of transmission can create a broad range of responses that need to be considered.
+A sensor such as a Radar or an ECM is fundamentally a time domain phenomenon.
+We take a finite quantity of electromagnetic energy, illuminate a target with it, then compare the reflected energy to the transmitted by measuring the time or phase difference between the two signals.
+The signal could be a continuous wave of energy or a sequence of pulses, depending on the specific mission goal of the system.
+Time domain characteristics such as the rise and fall time of the pulse and the type of modulation - plus distortion caused by amplification and the choice of carrier frequency will also create a broad range of responses in the frequency domain.

-Time domain measurements are traditionally performed with oscilloscopes while spectrum analyzers are best suited for frequency domain measurements.
+Time domain measurements are traditionally performed with oscilloscopes, while spectrum analyzers are best suited for frequency domain measurements.
 However, our problem is unique; in that we have time domain behaviors we want to observe, but they are exhibited in the frequency domain.
 While swept spectrum analyzers offer wide frequency and dynamic ranges, their ability to characterize time domain data is limited.
 Oscilloscopes offer excellent time domain analysis, but lack in dynamic range especially at high frequencies.
-Advancements however in analog to digital converter technologies and in measurement instrumentation architectures such as FFT based analyzers or Vector Signal Analyzers capturing both the phase and amplitude components of the signal, or its vector) now allow for wide instantaneous bandwidth captures of high dynamic range time domain data in the frequency domain.
-This is key when dealing with a transient/pulse-based time domain system with transmission frequencies in the giga-hertz ranges such as a radar or ECM.
+Advancements however in analog to digital converter technologies and in measurement instrumentation architectures such as FFT based analyzers of Vector Signal Analyzers (capturing both the phase and amplitude components of the signal, or its vector) now allow for wide instantaneous bandwidth captures of high dynamic range time domain data in the frequency domain.
+This is key when dealing with a transient/pulse-based time domain system with transmission frequencies in the gigahertz ranges such as a radar or ECM.

-Real Time Spectrum Analysis drives to the next level of insight.
+Real-time spectrum analysis drives to the next level of insight.
 The advantage of real-time measurement capability is the ability to capture transient events in the frequency domain; real time multi-domain triggering, time-selective spectrum analysis, continuous wide bandwidth waveform storage and high-quality persistent displays that provide the higher levels of measurement capability and insight.